UNINETTSigma2/documentation/newjobs/fram_job_scripts.md

 ## Bigmem

-There are eight nodes with 512 GiB memory and two nodes with 6 TiB on Fram.
-To use the large memory nodes, jobs must specify `--partition=bigmem`.
+_Bigmem_ jobs must specify `--partition=bigmem`.
 In addition, they must specify wall time limit, the number of tasks and the amount of memory memory per cpu.
 A _bigmem_ job is assigned the requested cpus and memory exclusively, but shares nodes with other jobs.
 If a _bigmem_ job tries to use more resident memory than requested, it gets killed.
 The maximal wall time limit for bigmem jobs is 14 days.

 Here is an example that asks for 2 nodes, 3 tasks per node, 4 cpus per task, and 32 GiB RAM per cpu: